 The following are a few reliable internet sources to try:

 - Brookings Institution - Non-profit Public Policy.
-Researches societal issues.
+Researches societal issues and provides data on trends.

-- Futurity - Published research from top universities
+- Futurity - Published research from top universities, written for a general audience.

-- Pew Research - Nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
+- Pew Research - Non-partisan fact tank that informs the public about the issues, attitudes and trends shaping the world with a focus on the U.S.

 - World Factbook from the CIA - Provides information on the history, people and society, government, economy, energy, geography, communications, transportation, military, and transnational issues for 267 world entities.